AlexNabokikh/nix-config/docs/just.md

 : Builds the cloud image, uploads/imports it through Terraform, and applies VM infrastructure changes.

-`vm-recreate`
+`vm-recreate <hostname>`
-: Rebuilds the image and recreates selected managed VMs from it.
-At the moment this only replaces `trinity`; `morpheus` is intentionally commented out.
+: Rebuilds the image and recreates one Terraform-managed VM from it.
+The default host is `trinity`.

 `vm-wait <hostname>`
 : Reads the host's SSH target from Terraform output and waits until SSH is reachable.

+`vm-switch`
+: Switches all enabled VM hosts.
+At the moment this switches `trinity`.

 `vm-switch <hostname>`
-: Runs `nixos-rebuild switch` remotely against a Terraform-managed VM, then attempts to bring up Tailscale SSH.
+: Runs `nixos-rebuild switch` remotely against one Terraform-managed VM, then attempts to bring up Tailscale SSH.

 `vm-switch-all`
-: Switches all currently enabled VM hosts.
-At the moment this switches `trinity`; `morpheus` is intentionally commented out.
+: Compatibility alias for `vm-switch`.

 `vm-deploy`
 : Full VM path: build image, apply Terraform, wait for SSH, and switch the VM